brgillis/SHE_Validation/README.md

 * Accessing the documentation for a deployed version through CODEEN.
 For the develop version, this is available
   at: https://codeen.euclid-ec.org/jenkins/view/SHE/job/SHE_Validation/job/develop/Documentation
+* Accessing the documentation on GitLab at https://gitlab.euclid-sgs.uk/PF-SHE/SHE_Validation/-/tree/develop/doc with your browser of choice.
+Note that due to limitations of compiling ``.rst`` files on GitLab, this version will not display Tables of Contents which reference other files, and links to other files will not function properly.
 * Downloading the repository and compiling the documentation locally.
 This can be done through the following commands:
   ```bash
   cd ${HOME}/Work/Projects git clone https://gitlab.euclid-sgs.uk/PF-SHE/SHE_Validation.git